 The common wombat is found throughout south-east Australia and also in Tasmania.
 They inhabit all sorts of areas including coastal forests, alpine woodlands and grasslands.

 A wombat's diet can consist of coarse native grasses, sedges, rushes, succulent plant roots and tubers and pasture grasses.
 Wombats are mostly nocturnal, usually coming out at night to graze when the temperature is lower.
 However in cold periods they may be seen out during the day either grazing or basking in the sun.
 They graze between 3 and 8 hours a night, during which time they may travel many kilometres and visit up to 4 burrows within their home range.

 When food is plentiful they breed throughout the year.
 Gestation lasts for one month, then a jelly-bean sized joey is born which attaches to a teat in its mother's pouch.
 The joey will leave the pouch at ten months but will stay with the mother for another eight to ten months.
 From the time the juvenile leaves the pouch it begins to substitute increasing amounts of plant material instead of milk.
 At between 12-15 months of age it stops suckling altogether.
 They commence breeding at two years and live for about 15 years in the wild or up to 20 years in captivity.

 Common Wombat Profiles

+Minibus is our oldest wombat, born in June 1995!
 There are a number of ways Minibus, or Mini, likes to spend her day.
-You will often find her renovating her burrows through the sandpit, chilling out under the guava tree in the shade, or having cuddles with her carers ...
+You will often find her chilling out under the guava tree in the shade or having cuddles with her keepers ...
 Oh, what a life!